 The majority of expats moving to Kenya do so to settle in a major city like Nairobi or Mombasa.
 Both cities contain stark inequality, with gleaming suburbs sharing space with despondent slums.

 Expats favor neighborhoods on the outskirts of Nairobi, including Lavington, Kitisuru, Karen, Runda, Gigiri, Muthaiga, Spring Valley, and Lang’ata.
 Before signing a lease, you should ask if your costs include security.
 Most expats choose housing that comes with either a sophisticated alarm system or with onsite overnight security guards known as askari.
-Other common services to inquire about are water storage tanks, back up generators in case of power shortages, and air conditioning.
+Other common services to inquire about our water storage tanks, backup generators in case of power shortages, and air conditioning.
 The temperature regularly creeps up to 40 degrees Celsius in the cities.
 Air conditioning definitely matters!

 Understanding Kenya’s Healthcare System

 Healthcare in Kenya is provided by a mix of public, private, and charitable clinics, hospitals, and services.
 The first point of contact for patients is usually a dispensary.
 Dispensaries are managed by registered nurses.
 They provide outpatient services for simple concerns like skin conditions, the common cold, and even uncomplicated cases of malaria.